Wimberley ISD Blue Hole One Water Primary School

 One Water School: Wimberley Independent School District

-The Wimberley Independent School District (WISD) is building a new primary school that is on track to become the first One Water school in Texas when it opens its doors in the fall of 2020.
-A One Water design acknowledges the importance of protecting Wimberley’s sensitive water resources, such as Jacob’s Well and Blue Hole, both of which are popular swimming spots whose water source comes from the Trinity Aquifer.
-The unique campus will reduce its water consumption footprint by approximately 90 percent through implementation of water-wise strategies such as:
+The Wimberley Independent School District (WISD) has built first One Water school in Texas.
+The Blue Hole Primary School's One Water design acknowledges the importance of protecting Wimberley’s sensitive water resources, such as Jacob’s Well and Blue Hole, both of which are popular swimming spots whose water source comes from the Trinity Aquifer.
+The unique campus reduces its water consumption footprint by approximately 90 percent through implementation of water-wise strategies such as:

 Collecting rainwater and AC condensate for plumbing and irrigation